ohrrpgce/ohrrpgce/README-source.txt

   When I first started programming the OHRRPGCE back in late 1996, I was ignorant of many important programming concepts.
-The most noticeable of which are functional programming, and namespace scoping.
+The most noticeable of which are procedural programming and namespace scoping.
 All of my subroutines were written using basic's GOSUB RETURN structure, which is like a function, except that it has no local namespace, takes no arguments and returns no values (so it is really not much like a function at all!)